-There are so many great reasons to work in the outdoors, and even more if you want to work with and outdoor education nonprofit!
+There are so many great reasons to work in the outdoors, and even more if you want to work with an outdoor education nonprofit.
 Here are just a few:

 1. Hard Skills.
 You will learn a lot of useful technical skills.
 When your coworkers are some of the most highly skilled instructors in the world, you quickly develop your own areas of expertise.
 Not to mention, most outdoor companies will pay for or help fund your training courses and certifications to meet industry standards.

 2. Adventure Buddies.
 Your co-worker doubles as your favorite adventure partner!
 It’s no secret that the outdoor community is full of happy and considerate people.
 Like you they have chosen to spend their career committed to the outdoors, education and the pursuit of adventure!
 You are sure to fit right in and have a life-long group of friends.